httpdss/struct/docs/template-variables.md

 ## Interactive Variables

-Define variables that prompt users for input:
+Define variables that prompt users for input.
+When running in interactive mode, STRUCT will display the variable's description to help users understand what value is expected:

 ```yaml
 variables: